ISAITB/docs-itb-ta/source/conformanceDashboard/index.rst

 The controls that can be used for filtering are:

 * The relevant **organisation** and **system**.
+* The relevant **domain** (only in case your community is not linked to a specific domain).
 * The relevant **specification** and **actor**.
-* The relevant **domain** (only in case your community is not linked to a specific domain).
+* Custom **organisation and system properties** defined for the community.

-All filter controls are multiple selection choices.
+Most filter controls are defined as selection choices.
 Multiple selected values across these controls are applied as follows:

 * Within a specific filter control using "OR" logic (e.g. selecting multiple specifications).
 * Across filter controls using "AND" logic (e.g. selecting a specification and an organisation).